hep-mirrors/sherpa/Manual/source/manual/parameters/general-parameters.rst

 The key word ``VARIATIONS`` takes a list of variations.
 Each variation is specified by a set of scale factors, and a PDF choice (or AlphaS(MZ) choice, see below).
+There are also on-the-fly variations for approximate electroweak corrections, this is discussed in its own section, :ref:`Approximate Electroweak Corrections`.

 Scale factors can be given for the renormalisation, factorisation and for the merging scale.
 The corresponding keys are ``MuR2``, ``MuF2`` and ``QCUT``,